TritonDataCenter/rfd/rfd/0104/README.md

 individually disabled by configuration, on a per-repository basis, for certain lines in files, and for certain sections in files.

-See the language-specific guides for detail.
+See the language-specific guides for details.

 #### Automated testing